Planning enabling works for complex sites

 1. Start early with specialist advice

 Bring in an enabling works contractor during the pre-construction phase.
-We regularly work with clients and consultants to review site constraints and provide buildability advice.
+The earlier a delivery contractor reviews the site constraints, the more influence they have on cost and programme.
+Churngold regularly works with clients and consultants to review site constraints, challenge programme assumptions, and provide buildability advice before the enabling works scope is finalised.

 2. Front-load the surveys